-There are lots of different options for those with acne scars, but there is no single treatment that works for everyone who has them.
-The effectiveness of the treatment depends on the severity and type of the scars.
+There are lots of different options to remove acne scars, but there is no single treatment that works for everyone who has them.
+The effectiveness of the acne scars treatment depends on the severity and type of the scars.
 Some people benefit more from certain treatments than others, so it is largely a matter of trial and error.

-Dermabrasion and microdermabrasion can be extremely effective methods of removing acne scars, though these treatments are not effective for everyone with acne scarring.
+Dermabrasion and microdermabrasion can be extremely effective methods to acne scars fast, though these treatments are not effective for everyone with acne scarring.
 Dermabrasion was first developed to improve the look of acne scars as well as scars resulting from disease or serious accidents, and it is considered safe for most people with fair skin.
 Those who have a darker skin tone will most likely experience discoloration after undergoing dermabrasion.
 A high-speed instrument with an abrasive wheel or brush is used to remove the outermost layers of the skin to improve the surface appearance of areas with scarring.

 A chemical peel is a solution that is applied to the skin to strategically destroy certain parts in such a way as to where new skin will grow in its place.
 This particular treatment can be very effective for certain people with acne scarring, and there are different types.; Superficial chemical peels are fairly mild and can be used on all types of skin.
 These peels usually involve the use of a liquid that consists of a mild acid, typically glycolic acid.